OGRECave/blender2ogre/SkeletalAnimation.md

 ## Exporter Options
  - *EX_ARMATURE_ANIMATION* (Armature Animation) : Export armature animations (updates the .skeleton file), enable this option to export the armature animations.
+ - *EX_SHARED_ARMATURE* (Shared Armature) : Export a single .skeleton file for objects that have the same Armature parent (useful for: `shareSkeletonInstanceWith()`).
+NOTE: The name of the .skeleton file will be that of the Armature",
  - *EX_ONLY_KEYFRAMES* (Only Keyframes) : Exports only the keyframes.
 Influences that Inverse Kinematics, Drivers and modified F-Curves have on the animation will be lost.
  - *EX_ONLY_DEFORMABLE_BONES* (Only Deformable Bones) : Only exports bones that are deformable.
 Useful for hiding IK-Bones used in Blender.
 NOTE: Any bone with deformable children/descendants will be output as well
  - *EX_ONLY_KEYFRAMED_BONES* (Only Keyframed Bones) : Only exports bones that have been keyframed for a given animation.
 Useful to limit the set of bones on a per-animation basis